 An employer of choice strives to pay employees compensation that may include a salary and benefits that are equal to or above market rates.
 Most employers of choice offer employees a comprehensive employee benefits package, as they can afford to add benefits for employees, including health insurance, paid time off, paid holidays, and paid vacation.

-- Opportunity for Growth: At an employer of choice, employees feel as if they are encouraged to continue to develop their skills and careers.
+At an employer of choice, employees feel as if they are encouraged to continue to develop their skills and careers.
 These employers offer performance development planning, career paths, and internal and external training opportunities.
 Job assignments help employees expand their skills.

 Lunch with the president, inclusion in candidate interviews, and a place on an employee selection committee cement employee commitment and involvement.
-Running a boot camp for customers or a conference or training event at the company location highlight employer commitment and most of the other strategies on this recommended list.
+Running a boot camp for customers or a conference or training event at the company location highlights employer commitment and most of the other strategies on this recommended list.

 At an employer of choice, employees feel as if they have the opportunity to be involved.
 They can make suggestions, think up new products or service innovations, serve on employee committees to plan events and work processes, and attend appropriate meetings and have input on work processes that affect their jobs.

 On a larger scale, at an employer of choice, because the cultural fit is considered in recruitment, coworkers like and enjoy working with each other.
 A bad boss is dealt with by the organization before he or she can negatively impact employees and the work culture.
-Remember that for employee retention, employees leave bosses more than they leave anything else present in their workplace.
+Remember that for employee retention, employees leaving managers is one frequent reason why employees quit their jobs.

-- Work-Life Balance: Increasingly demanded by employees, work-life balance initiatives such as flexible scheduling choices, allow employees to work undistracted by the family and life events and needs occurring outside of the workplace.
+Increasingly demanded by employees, work-life balance initiatives such as flexible scheduling choices, allow employees to work undistracted by the family and life events and needs occurring outside of the workplace.
 These initiatives minimize employee stress and help them accomplish life's challenges while working.

 Perceptions of unfair treatment or a workplace that favors certain individuals over others for unknown, undefined reasons, is an anathema to an employer of choice.
 Employers need to fairly develop and apply policies, treat employees with the same regard and consideration, and make the workplace guidelines clear and enforceable across the board.

 Employers of choice provide feedback to employees about their performance, growth prospects, accomplishments, and areas needing improvement regularly.
 One of the most powerful forms of feedback is employee recognition.
 For an employer of choice, recognition is regular, targeted to real successes, and used to reinforce positive, desired behavior.

 These are not all of the characteristics of an employer of choice, but if you've implemented a significant number of these factors in your company, you are well on your way to becoming an employer that attracts and retains superior employees.